University of Toronto Schools: Academics

 UTS is attended by students from grades 7 through 12, with 78 students per grade in classes graduating before 2001, 104 students per grade in classes graduating before 2009, and 110 in classes graduating thereafter.

 UTS has enriched courses and a specialized curriculum, which are designed to challenge and educate at a higher level than at most public and many independent schools.
 Because potential UTS candidates are required to pass a rigorous entrance examination to attend the school, its curriculum is accelerated on the assumption that its students assimilate information faster.
 For this reason several higher-grade subjects are taught at lower grade levels.
 For example, Grade 10 students can take an enriched version of Ontario's Grade 11 courses in introductory physics, biology, and/or chemistry and Grade 7 students take both the Ontario grade 7 curriculum and grade 8 curriculum.
 As well, effort is made to enrich classes with extra material and more in-depth discussions.
 Similarly, in some courses, Grade 8 students will take the Ontario grade 9 curriculum.

 UTS offers Advanced Placement courses, but does not have an International Baccalaureate program.
 In addition to the Ontario Secondary School Diploma, graduates earn a UTS Diploma, which signifies the completion of certain specialized courses and attesting to an attainment level beyond the provincial standards.

 UTS's rate of student achievement is commensurate with its selective admissions policy, both in academics and in extracurricular activities.
 Virtually all UTS students go on to university following graduation.
 The school's alumni include 22 Rhodes Scholars and two Nobel Prize winners: chemist John Polanyi and economist Michael Spence.

+Student body

+UTS incorporates a student leadership structure involving elected "School Captains," a student council, and a house system.
+The school describes leadership as a "muscle to be strengthened", encouraging a growth mindset among the student body.

+The school captains serve as the primary representatives of the student body and are elected annually by their peers.
+The role is defined by traits such as integrity, collaboration, and resilience.
+The captains take an active part in school wide transitions and governance.
+For instance, during the shift to online learning necessitated by the COVID-19 pandemic, the school captains collaborated directly with school staff, the UTS Board, and the UTS Parents' Association (UTSPA).

+Each grade elects representatives to the student council, which works with the school administration to propose and amend policies intended to improve the student experience.
+Additionally, the student body is organized into four houses, with each house overseen by four student leaders.

+The school's co-curricular program is driven largely by student initiative.
+Many clubs and organizations are student-proposed and feature leadership teams that operate under the guidance of staff advisors.
+Senior students also take on leadership roles, providing mentorship to students in younger grades during experiential education outings.